 The Zodiac, which should not be confused with David Fincher’s more high-profile treatment of the same true story Zodiac (2007), is based on the Zodiac Killer case that rocked the Northern California region between 1968 and 1969.
 A mysterious killer shot and occasionally stabbed seven people, usually couples in remote areas.
 Two of the victims survived.
 What is most famous about the Zodiac case is not so much the killings as the media circus that followed where The Zodiac sent dozens of letters to various newspapers, usually written in a cryptic cypher, which taunted the authorities, made claims to other crimes and gave clues to prove that he conducted the killings.
 (The exact number of the Zodiac letters is not known, as there have been many fakes).
 The Zodiac case remains unsolved to this day – although a number of people have been nominated as suspects, nothing has ever been conclusively proven.

 The Zodiac comes from director Alexander Bulkley, who had previously only made the short film Suspects in the Murder of Miss May (1999).
-Subsequent to The Zodiac, Bulkley has worked as a producer on quirky independent animated shows like Moral Orel (2005-8), Robot Chicken (2005– ) and Titan Maximum (2009) and Bojack Horseman (2014-20), as well as Guillermo Del Toro’s Pinocchio (2022).
+Subsequent to The Zodiac, Bulkley has worked as a producer on quirky independent animated shows like Moral Orel (2005-8), Robot Chicken (2005– ), Titan Maximum (2009) and Bojack Horseman (2014-20), as well as Guillermo Del Toro’s Pinocchio (2022).

 It is not known if Alexander Bulkley put The Zodiac together quickly in an effort to steal the lead on David Fincher’s more high profile production, which had been announced for several years.
 (The two films ever share cast members in the person of Philip Baker Hall).
 At best, The Zodiac acts as a primer for revision of the basic facts of the case in anticipation of Fincher’s Zodiac.
 You certainly have to complement Alexander Bulkley and his brother Kelly for having researched the Zodiac case and in replicating the details and crime scenes with a degree of detail that approaches David Fincher’s obsessive fanaticism.
 We even see The Zodiac in a theatre watching The Most Dangerous Game (1932) at one point.